8 Best Apps for Traveling in Vietnam

 Zalo

 Zalo is an app based in Ho Chi Minh City that is popular throughout Vietnam.
-The app’s main use is chatting and calling, similar to LINE or WhatsApp.
+The app’s main use is chatting and calling, similar to WhatsApp or LINE (popular in Thailand).
 Among the Vietnamese, this is likely the most popular app.

 Download the Zalo app: Apple / Android